uuazed/numerapi/README.md

       tournament-number2name          Translate tournament number to tournament...
       tournaments                     Get all tournaments.
       transactions                    List all your deposits and withdrawals. user                            Get all information about you!
-      user-activities                 Get user activities (works for all users!) v1-leaderboard                  Retrieves the leaderboard for the given... version                         Installed numerapi version.
+DEPRECATED... user-activities                 Get user activities (works for all users!) v1-leaderboard                  Retrieves the leaderboard for the given... version                         Installed numerapi version.